cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 Other services
 ==================

-There are many other services provided within BioServices and the reference guide should give you all the information available with examples to start to play with any of them.
+There are many other services provided within **BioServices** and the reference guide should give you all the information available with examples to start to play with any of them.
 The home page of the services themselves is usually a good starting point as well.

-Services that are not available in BioServices can still be accesssed to quite easily as demonstrated in the next section for :ref:`Developer Guide` section.
+Services that are not available in **BioServices** can still be accesssed to quite easily as demonstrated in the  :ref:`developer` section.